 The most important thing you can do when you’re diffusing essential oils is to make sure that you always leave an escape route for your pet.
 This could be an open window or door to allow your pet to leave the room and escape the scent if they feel uncomfortable.

 When it comes to essential oils and cats, you need to be especially careful.
 Cats are particularly sensitive when it comes to essential oils, so diffuse them sparingly, keeping a watchful eye on your feline friend.
 If you notice that your cat is uncomfortable, stop using essential oils immediately.

 Wash your hands carefully after handling essential oils to avoid accidental contact with your pet.
 If you think there’s a chance that your pet may have come into contact with an essential oil, it’s important to contact your vet as soon as possible for advice.

 And remember that you should still use caution, even with safe essential oils.
 They should be kept out of reach of your pet when both storing and using your essential oils.
 You should also never allow your pet to consume any essential oil.

 To sum up

 Although essential oils can be beneficial for your pets, it’s also important to be mindful of the safety guidelines when it comes to essential oils and pets.
-Dogs and cats can be especially sensitive to the potent aromas of essential oils and appropriate care must be taken at all times.
-Diluting essential oils twice as much as normal when diffusing them might be a good place to start to acclimate your pet to the smell of any oils you use.
+Birds and cats can be especially sensitive to the potent aromas of essential oils, and appropriate care must be taken at all times.
+Diluting essential oils more than you normally would is a good tip to keep your pet safe.

 For more information about essential oils, or to speak to an aroma expert, email us at: email@example.com